 Closed back headphones will be useful for tracking and recording and offer a better sound isolation.

 Any type of headphone has noise canceling properties.
-How much will depend on the noise filtering properties of the ear pads and the amount of layers of foam that will cancel outside interferences.
-The more isolation, the more heavy the headphones will be.
+How much will depend on the noise filtering properties of the ear pads and the number of layers of foam that will cancel outside interferences?
+The more isolation, the heavier the headphones will be.

 Active noise isolation headphones will block even the lowest frequencies and offer a much better noise isolation but by doing so they can muffle the sound of the music you listen to.

 Even if it’s true that you mostly get what you pay for, some cheaper models have everything it takes to bring your music experience to another level.
 There are some remarkable headphones for tiny prices that deliver the flat, accurate and detailed sound you are looking for.

 What we all want is the best price/ quality but some people think that because headphones are expensive, they are better.
 It is not always true.